thinkingagility/markdown-cv/index.md

 <br>
 <center><span style="font-family:Avenir; font-size:1.5em; font-weight:bold;">Scrum Master / Agile Project Manager</span></center>
 <center><span style="font-family:Avenir Next; font-size:1em; font-style:italic;">
 A scrum master with many years of experience in software development.
-Focussed on working with teams using Scrum, Kanban and SAFe to drive optimal efficiency.
+Focused on working with teams using Scrum, Kanban and SAFe to drive optimal efficiency.
 Meticulous and detail oriented; keenly interested in productivity practices.
 Also possesses a technical background and the ability to understand complex systems.
 Takes initiative and has demonstrated effective project management outcomes.

 17+ years in the ICT industry,  8+ years as a scrum master
 </span></center>